 It might be challenging to start a difficult conversation, but you can set the setting for a fruitful and effective negotiation by being prepared, being straightforward, using “I” words, and providing a safe environment.

-Negotiating 101 with Chris Voss: How to Get What you Want
+Chris Voss Negotiating Class: How to Get What you Want

 Negotiating is a skill that can help you get what you want in a variety of situations.
 Here are some tips on how to get what you want in a negotiation: